Princess Anne County Confederate Monument (1905-2020)

 The Princess Anne County Confederate Monument broke ground on October 19, 1904 and was unveiled on November 15, 1905.
-The monument depicts a standard Confederate Private, and was erected in front of the 1822 Princess Anne County Courthouse.
-In 2017, the monument came under scrutiny following numerous outcries across the country to remove Confederate Monuments from the public eye.
-The Virginia Beach Historic Preservation Commission was tasked with formulating a recommendation to the City Council of Virginia Beach, and their work is still underway as of the 9th of January, 2018.
+The monument depicts a standard Confederate private, and it was erected in front of the Princess Anne County Courthouse.
+In 2017, the monument came under scrutiny following numerous outcries across the country to remove Confederate monuments from the public eye.
+The Virginia Beach Historic Preservation Commission was tasked with formulating a recommendation to the Virginia Beach City Council and recommended the statue remain but with additional interpretive plaques.
+In July 2020, however, the City Council voted to remove the statue.
+The statue was taken down on July 25, and it will remain in storage while the City Council considers proposals for possible relocation.

 Backstory and Context